SimGriff/bookworm-project3/README.md

 * Cancel buttons are also shown alongside edit and delete buttons in case the user changes their mind and wants to cancel changes.
 * Social Media Links displayed in the footer on all pages.
 * Contact Page allows user to contact site owner.
-* The Bookworm site has the identical navbar and footer displayed on each page.
+* Flash messages providing user feedback for registered users when initially registered, logged in, logged out.

 ### Future Features

 * Registered Users can review books before adding them to the site.
-* Flash messages providing user feedback for registered users when initially registered, logged in, logged out.
 * Admin users can edit the users password.
 * Admin users can delete any users account.
 * Pagination for the Home and Profile Pages
+* Separate review section linked to the book for more in depth reviews.
+* Allow all users to review any book and to rate the book
+* Function to add all rating scores provide an average overall rating for the book.

 ---
 ## Design